 The central goal of our lab is to prevent blinding eye disease.
-Our research is focused on promoting regenerative healing in the eye after wounding and targeting the cellular dysfunction that leads to glaucoma.
-The involvement of aberrant protein aggregation and ubiquitin-mediated pathways in these ocular pathologies is the focus of our studies.
+Our research is focused on promoting regenerative healing in the eye after wounding and treating glaucoma by targeting the cellular dysfunction that promotes disease progression.
+We are interested in the involvement of aberrant protein aggregation and ubiquitin-mediated pathways in these pathologies.

 Regenerative Healing in the Eye

 We have elucidated novel intracellular ubiquitin-mediated degradation pathways that control cell-surface integrin expression and subsequent fibrotic growth factor (TGFb) signaling and scarring in the eye.
 We are using the cornea as a model system because corneal transparency is critical for clear, unobstructed vision, making it an important tissue in which to study scarring.
 The cornea refracts light as it enters the eye so that a properly focused image reaches the retina.
 When a cornea is wounded by surgery or injury, the wound may heal in a regenerative process (no scarring) or may enter a progressive loop of fibrosis (scarring).
 Our goal is to understand the mechanisms that promote regenerative wound healing and to apply these findings not only to the cornea, but to other models of fibrotic disease.